oasis-tcs/openc2-oc2ls/oc2ls.md

 -------

-# Appendix D. Schema Development With JADN
+# Appendix F. Schema Development With JADN

 *The content in this section is non-normative.*